busstoptaktik/geodesy/ruminations/002-rumination.md

 - For 1-D transformations (vertical datum shift),  the grid derived value is *subtracted* from the operand
 - For 2-D transformations, the grid derived values are *added* to the operand

-3-D and time dependent transformations are not yet implemented.
+3-D and time dependent transformations are implemented by the `deformation` operator.

 | Parameter | Description |
 |-----------|-------------|